Is she pretty?

-- Jen and Grams moving to New York.
+- Jen and Grams are moving to New York.
 Convincing Jack to move with them and Jack says “How can I turn down living with 3 generations of crazies.”
-This scene warmth me all over.
+This scene warmed me all over.

-- Mostly, the scenes where they just hanging out all together like good friends.
+- Mostly, the scenes where they just hang out all together like good friends.
 And of course, all of Joey and Pacey’s titillating scenes.

 Very Bad Episodes:

 The Promicide.
 Some say this one was decided because they want Joey to be with Dawson again.
 The way Pacey acted and treated Joey in this episode goes against Pacey’s personality that they built up, and it doesn’t really make any sense.
 So yeah, they get what they want, Dawson was in the limelight again.

 The episode after the Downtown Crossing.
 After Joey had that traumatic event, all of them treated it like it was nothing because she turned out to be “okay”.
 It was really bad writing.
 A topic that they all been dodging and didn’t want to mention in that episode.
 I was like, “Man, can you guys have a moment to sit down with her and ask her if she’s okay.”
 Maybe they treat trauma and depression, like nothing during the ’90s, I don’t know.

 Same with the episode when Pacey lost everything (mostly money), and no one was there for him.
 But when Dawson was left by Joey; Jen and the gang were there to cheer Dawson up.
 Not fair! 🙁